zed-industries/zed/docs/src/assistant.md

 Slash commands enhance the assistant's capabilities.
 Begin by typing a `/` at the beginning of the line to see a list of available commands:

-- default: Inserts the default prompt into the context
+- `/default`: Inserts the default prompt into the context
-- diagnostics: Injects errors reported by the project's language server into the context
+- `/diagnostics`: Injects errors reported by the project's language server into the context
-- fetch: Pulls the content of a webpage and inserts it into the context
+- `/fetch`: Inserts the content of a webpage and inserts it into the context
-- file: Pulls a single file or a directory of files into the context
+- `/file`: Inserts a single file or a directory of files into the context
-- now: Inserts the current date and time into the context
+- `/now`: Inserts the current date and time into the context
-- prompt: Adds a custom-configured prompt to the context (see Prompt Library)
+- `/prompt`: Adds a custom-configured prompt to the context (see Prompt Library)
-- search: Performs semantic search for content in your project based on natural language
+- `/search`: Performs semantic search for content in your project based on natural language
-- symbols: Pulls the current tab's active symbols into the context
+- `/symbols`: Inserts the current tab's active symbols into the context
-- tab: Pulls in the content of the active tab or all open tabs into the context
+- `/tab`: Inserts in the content of the active tab or all open tabs into the context
-- terminal: Pulls in a select number of lines of output from the terminal
+- `/terminal`: Inserts in a select number of lines of output from the terminal

+Additionally, you can use `assistant: quote selection` (`cmd + >`) to insert the active editor buffer selection as a quoted code block in the assistant panel.

 ## Inline assistant